 When you install multiple SMS Providers at a site, and a connection request is made, the site randomly assigns each new connection request to use an installed SMS Provider.
 You can't specify the SMS Provider to use with a specific connection session.

 Consider the advantages and disadvantages of each SMS Provider location.
 For more information, see Locations.
 Balance these considerations with the information that you can't control which SMS Provider is used for each new connection.

 When you first connect a Configuration Manager console to a site, the connection queries WMI on the site server.
 This query identifies an instance of the SMS Provider that the console uses.
 This specific instance of the SMS Provider remains in use by the console until the session ends.
 If the session ends because the SMS Provider server is unavailable on the network, when you reconnect the console to the site, it repeats the initial query.
 It's possible the site assigns the same SMS Provider instance that's not available.
 If this behavior occurs, attempt to reconnect the console until the site returns an available SMS Provider.

-About the SMS Provider namespace
+SMS Provider namespace

 The Configuration Manager WMI schema defines the structure of the SMS Provider.
 Schema namespaces describe the location of Configuration Manager data within the SMS Provider schema.
 The following table contains some of the common namespaces that the SMS Provider uses:

 ||The SMS Provider, which is extensively used by the Configuration Manager console, Resource Explorer, Configuration Manager tools, and scripts.|

 ||The location of the SMS Provider computers for a site.|